 A NOIE meter-reading entity shall validate Premise-level interval meter data; however, periods of time (intervals) with missing data should not be edited or estimated.
-For those premises with missing interval data, those intervals will not be included in the aggregate values and may result in failed telemetry validation.
+For those Premises with missing interval data, those intervals will not be included in the aggregate values and may result in failed telemetry validation.
 Ongoing telemetry validation and performance measurement and verification are dependent upon a NOIE making timely and accurate Premise-level meter data submissions.
 Failure to meet the data submission requirements may result in suspension of the ADER’s qualification to participate in the Pilot Project.
 An ADER that has been suspended for this reason may be reinstated only upon successful restoration of accurate and timely meter data submissions.

 NOIEs shall archive Premise-level data sufficient to meet these requirements.

-Telemetry Validation
+Telemetry Validation for ADERs opting to register as ALRs

 The objective of ADER telemetry validation is to create an acceptable standard that provides ERCOT operations with assurance that the telemetered values from the QSE provide a reasonable representation of the physical characteristics of the ADER.
-This section describes the processes ERCOT will use to conduct validation for QSE telemetry, with the goal of insuring that an ADER’s telemetered data points provide a representation of ADER performance that meets reasonableness criteria consistent with good utility practice.
+This section describes the processes ERCOT will use to conduct validation for QSE telemetry, with the goal of ensuring that an ADER’s telemetered data points provide a representation of ADER performance that meets reasonableness criteria consistent with good utility practice.
 With the submission of the “Details of the Aggregation” form the QSE must indicate whether the ADER telemetry contribution from each Premise in the aggregation is at the TDSP read meter location or device location.

 Premise-Level Telemetry

 The ADER telemetry values are to be a reasonable representation of the aggregate sum of the import and export values of the ADER member Premises plus the established offset.
-ERCOT will aggregate the Premise-level 15-minute interval meter data to the ADER level and will compare this data to the QSE telemetry values for Net Real Power Consumption less offset, averaged over each 15-minute interval during the period being evaluated.
+ERCOT will aggregate the Premise-level 15-minute interval Settlement meter data to the ADER level and will compare this data to the QSE telemetry values for net real power consumption (NPC) less the Resource specific assigned offset , averaged over each 15-minute interval during the period being evaluated.

-ERCOT will conduct this telemetry validation as part of the ADER qualification process and periodically during the term of the Pilot Project with each test encompassing all 15-minute Settlement intervals during the evaluation period.
+ERCOT will conduct this telemetry validation as part of the ADER qualification process and periodically during the term of the Pilot Project with each test encompassing all 15-minute Settlement Intervals during the evaluation period.
 The telemetry must validate to meet all of the following conditions:

-Condition 1: pOnly intervals where the aggregate premise-level data, averaged over each 15-minute settlement window, are greater than 10% of the Resource’s requested energy capability will be evaluated as follows:
+Condition 1: Only intervals where the aggregate Premise-level 15-minute Settlement interval meter data meets one of the following will be evaluated:

-When the aggregate premise-level data shows as net injecting, the Resource’s injections must exceed 10% of the Maximum Injection Capability, OR
+When the aggregate Premise-level 15-minute interval Settlement meter data shows as net withdrawing, the Resource’s metered withdrawals must equal or exceed 0.1 MW

-When the aggregate premise-level data shows as net withdrawing, the Resource’s withdrawals must exceed 10% of the Maximum Withdrawal Capability.
+When the aggregate Premise-level 15-minute interval Settlement meter data shows as net injecting (negative value in the meter data), the Resource’s metered injections must equal or exceed -0.1 MW

-Condition 2: Of these intervals being evaluated, the telemetered value must be within 10% of the aggregate premise-level data averaged over each 15-minute Settlement interval.
+Condition 2: Of these intervals being evaluated, the telemetered NPC value minus the Resource specific assigned offset must be within 10% of the aggregate Premise-level 15-minute interval Settlement meter data .

 Condition 3: During the 8-hour evaluation period, at least 50% of the intervals must meet condition 1 above.